Resources: Legal Resources

 |

-Columbia Legal Services The Institutions Project represents people confined in Washington's jails, prisons, juvenile detention facilities, mental health facilities, and facilities for people with developmental disabilities.
-This work has focused on conditions of confinement, discrimination, sentencing and placement, alternatives to institutionalization, and access to courts, as well as issues related to rehabilitation, re-entry, and reductions in recidivism.
+Columbia Legal Services Columbia Legal Services (CLS) represents people confined in Washington's carceral facilities, including jails, prisons, juvenile detention facilities, immigration detention, mental health facilities, and facilities for people with developmental disabilities.
+CLS focuses on class action litigation and policy advocacy that addresses systemic issues related to conditions of confinement, discrimination, rehabilitation, re-entry, and decarceration.
 Serves people in Washington state only. |

 Legal Resources |